Carlos Correa Player Props: Twins vs. Mariners

 Carlos Correa At The Plate

-- He has scored in 36.5% of his games this year, with two or more runs scored in 5.9%.
+- He has scored in 36.4% of his games this year, with more than one run scored in 5.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.